probablykory/valheim-mods/BronzeAgeChest/Package/README.md

   * Go to Settings > Import local mod > Select `BronzeAgeChest.zip`.
   * Click "OK/Import local mod" on the pop-up for information.

+## Translations

+This mod has full support for translations, but at the moment only has values for English.
+If you wish to add a translation, please do the following:
+ 1. Copy the json file located at `$your_valheim_folder/BepInEx/plugins/BronzeAgeChest/Translations/English/localization*.json` into a new directory within `Translations`
+ 2. Name that directory the same as the language you wish to translate (refer to this [list](https://valheim-modding.github.io/Jotunn/data/localization/language-list.html) of languages; the name must be exact).
+ 3. Change the values for all the json keys to what they should be.

+ Now when you run Valheim, it should see the translations automatically.
+Lastly, consider sending me the json file (via [github](https://github.com/probablykory/valheim-mods) or discord).
+I'd like to add as many translations as I can. 🙂

+## Support me

+I spend countless hours every day working on, updating, and fixing mods for everyone to enjoy.
+While I will never ask for anyone to pay me to make a mod or add a feature, any [support](https://www.paypal.com/paypalme/probablyk) is greatly appreciated!

 ## Changelog

+### 1.0.2
+ * Minor tweak to the BronzeChest prefab

 ### 1.0.1
  * Localization revisions.
 Plugin now writes default translation to disk, allowing users to modify/add languages.